Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Conclusions

-For future research, we consider the extension of this methodology to an actual turbulence test case described by the Navier-Stokes equations.
-To achieve energy-conservation one can make use of the observation presented in \cite{podbenjamin}, where it was shown that carrying out a Galerkin projection on an energy-conserving \gls{FOM} (with quadratic non-linearity) resulted in an energy-conserving \gls{ROM}.
-However, one important requirement is that the \gls{POD} basis needs to be divergence free, meaning that the space-local \gls{POD} basis also needs to be divergence free.
-Currently, this is still being actively researched in our group.
-In addition, one could consider reusing the learned space-local basis for different spatial domains than represented in the training data.
-Another possible research direction would be to circumvent or speed up the solution of the linear system required in \acrshort{LO-POD}.
-For this purpose, one could possibly take inspiration from the finite element community \cite{FEM_book}.
+For future research, we consider constructing a space-local \gls{ROM} for an actual turbulence test case described by the Navier-Stokes equations.
+To achieve energy conservation, one can make use of the observation presented in \cite{podbenjamin}, where it was shown that carrying out a Galerkin projection on an energy-conserving \gls{FOM} (with quadratic non-linearity) resulted in an energy-conserving \gls{ROM}.
+However, one important requirement is that the \gls{POD} basis needs to be divergence-free, meaning that the space-local \gls{POD} basis also needs to be divergence-free.
+Currently, this is still being actively researched in our group. \R{comment_12}\revone{To resolve this, we could take inspiration from \cite{CHUNG2024DDROM} and construct a \gls{POD} basis, not only for the velocity, but also for the pressure \cite{rosenberger2022pressureenergyconsistentromsincompressible}.} Another possible research direction would be to circumvent or speed up the solution of the linear system required in \acrshort{LO-POD}.
+For this purpose, one could possibly take inspiration from the finite element community \cite{FEM_book}. \R{comment_13_b}\revone{Finally, the application of the space-local \gls{POD} methods to steady-state problems could be investigated.
+The work in \cite{CHUNG2024DDROM} offers an interesting starting point for this, as they investigated the generalization of the space-local \gls{POD} basis when increasing the size of the domain for steady-state problems.
+An interesting research avenue would be to compare the space-local \glspl{ROM} to space-global ones, when the spatial domain is kept the same and one of the model parameters is varied.}